 Sugar is present in what you bake for more reasons than just sweetening, according to Lucky Peach.
 Its role is to bind to the water, because it's hygroscopic, meaning it attracts water and keeps it from the other ingredients.
 Too much sugar and the cookie crumbles from brittleness.
 Too little, and it's hard as a rock.
 Oh My Sugar High adds to this, by explaining that the absence of sugar in a confection allows flour proteins to create gluten, which is why gluten-free foods contain high amounts of sugar.

 As this infographic from Shari's Berries explains, flour is essential to bringing all of the ingredients in a baked dish together, as it absorbs water, and forms gluten chains, which make a "web" inside what you've baked.
 That web traps air in your dish as it expands, helping it rise up.

 We mentioned above that eggs keep things glued together, but Lucky Peach actually explains why.
 Egg yolks contain something called lipids, a special kind of fat that adds colour and flavour to cookies.
 Meanwhile, egg whites contain albumin, a protein that interlocks when it's heated, giving your dish structure.

 6. Yeast literally gets gassy off of sugar

-This one's a little gross, but here goes: Bread and other baked goods rise because of a bacteria called yeast eating the available sugars, and expelling carbon dioxide (Co2.
+This one's a little gross, but here goes: Bread and other baked goods rise because of a fungus called yeast eating the available sugars and expelling carbon dioxide (Co2.
 The expanding gasses make the dough rise.
 That's right, your bread rises because the yeast eats a big meal, and gets gassy.
 Try not to think about it too hard.